Fine-tune with the API or CLI

 DPO dataset

 The DPO dataset uses the ChatML format.
-A single training example has the following structure:
+Each expanded line of training data has the following structure:

-For an explanation of the system, user, and assistant roles, see Overview.
-For a dataset example, see DPO-ChatML-format-example.jsonl.
+For details on the system, user, and assistant roles, see Overview.
+For a training dataset sample, see DPO ChatML Format Sample.jsonl.

 {"messages": [